 Annual conference and rotation conference dues are to be paid out of the travel allotment for the conference.

-Conference Rotation and Travel Approval:
+Out-of-State Conference Approval:

 Principals and vice-principals are assigned on a three-year rotation schedule.
 New administrators are assigned, generally, at the bottom of the rotation schedule.
 Vice-principals who move to a principal position keep their same rotation schedule.

 Rotation assignments may be delayed one-year if written request is made in advance.
 Conference “trades” must be approved in advance.

 If the conference rotation falls on the last year of an administrator’s employment, the conference should be attended early in the school year, i.e., fall or winter.

 Pre-conferences must be prior approved and will not be funded by the District, unless in place of the regular conference.
 Other training may be considered in place of national conferences, and generally should relate to school goals.

 Administrators are responsible to keep their conference expenses within budget.